Definition of Accrued Liabilities

-The Accrued liabilities balance in the balance sheet will be reduced after making the payment.
+The Accrued liabilities balance in the balance sheet will be reduced after payment.

 Example of Accrued Liabilities

-Suppose Company ABC Ltd. closes its books of accounts on 31 December every year.
-The company makes salary payment of all of its employees on 5th of next month.
-So, the salary of December month will be paid on 5th January of next fiscal year, i.e. 2020.
+Suppose Company ABC Ltd. closes its books of accounts on the 31st of December every year.
+The company makes salary payments to all its employees on the 5th of next month.
+So, the salary for December month will be paid on the 5th of January of the next fiscal year, i.e., 2020.
 December month’s salary to be paid is $50,000.

 In this case, the liability to pay the employees has been incurred, but the payment is not yet done.
 Hence, salary expenses will be recorded, and an opposite accrued liability for the same will be created in the books of accounts, and the same will be reversed next month.